strimzi/proposals/06x-new-kafka-roller.md

    Contexts are recreated in each reconciliation with the above initial data.

 2. **Transition Node States:**
    Update each node's state based on information from abstracted sources.
-If failed to retrieve information, the reconciliation fails and restarts from step 1.
+If failed to retrieve information, the current reconciliation immediately fails.
+When the next reconciliation is triggered, it will restart from step 1.

 3. **Handle `NOT_READY` Nodes:**
    Wait for `NOT_READY` nodes to become `READY` within `operationTimeoutMs`.
-If the timeout is reached, check if nodes need to be restarted.

 4. **Categorize Nodes:**
    Group nodes based on their state and connectivity: